WebQx/EMR/README.md

 ### Dev Notes
 * Not for production use—shared secret JWT, in-memory sessions, and no external store
 * Designed to mimic Django validation patterns (field error arrays) for seamless gateway swap
+### Configure Pages → Railway (WebQX frontend + OpenEMR backend)

+To run the full WebQX EMR with a static frontend on GitHub Pages and a production backend on Railway:
 * Return shape intentionally stable to allow frontends to test progressive enhancement (e.g., lockout overlay, MFA prompts)

 ### Next Hardening Ideas (Optional)